 The Lead Mine "Neue Hoffnung" at the Heinzkyller Mühle, or the Mühlenberger Stollen, was opened as a show mine in 1987.
 The adit had been opened only one year earlier and was developed by the St. Barbara Bleialf Miners' Association in cooperation with the local community and the Geological Institute of the RWTH Aachen, under the direction of Prof. Dr. W. Kasig, into a show mine.
-The former mouth of the Mühlenberg adit was replaced by the entrance structure, which is secured with doorway support for the first 20m.
-This is necessary because the rock near the surface has been loosened by weathering.
+The former mouth of the Mühlenberg adit was replaced by the entrance structure, which is secured with doorway support for the first 20 m.
+This is necessary because weathering has loosened the rock near the surface.
 Deeper in the mountain, the rock is very stable and stable even without support.
 The drift was excavated by hand using only hammer and iron.
-This changed after 400m, when the possibility of using explosives to break up the rock was introduced.
+This changed after 400 m, when the possibility of using explosives to break up the rock was introduced.
 This did not make the work any easier for the miners, but it did drastically increase the amount of material that could be extracted.

 The Mühlenberg ore vein is shown in the show mine.
 It is used to explain mining and extraction methods.
 The Mühlenberg shaft, which is no longer preserved, was a shaft for conveying the ores and the secondary rock.
 The Mühlenberger Stollen was the origin of mining, serving for both exploration and mining of ores, and before the Mühlenberger Schacht was sunk, it was also responsible for extraction.
 Most importantly, however, it was used for drainage, the tunnel served as an Erbstollen (adit), meaning that mine water could flow out by gravitation through the adit.